top of page

 LAND ACKNOWLEDGEMENT

 Copper Beech Institute acknowledges that Indigenous peoples and nations, including Mohegan, Mashantucket Pequot, Eastern Pequot, Schaghticoke, Golden Hill Paugussett, Niantic, and the Quinnipiac, along with other Algonquian-speaking peoples, have stewarded through generations the lands and waterways of what is now Connecticut.
-The Tunxis, a sub-tribe of the Saukiog, established a seasonal village on the un-ceded land where Copper Beech Institute resides.
+The Tunxis, a sub-tribe of the Saukiog, established a seasonal village on the un-ceded land where Holy Family Passionist Retreat Center resides.
 Copper Beech Institute pays tribute to the Tunxis and other native Connecticut communities.

 We invite you to consider the land on which you live and work by reflecting on the various legacies that brought you to be where you are.
 Some tools to help with this are the Native Land Map and the Honor Native Land Guide.